-Consultations in the CPT book fall under two subcategories: Office or Other Outpatient Consultations and Initial Inpatient Consultations.
-For Follow-up Inpatient Consultations, see Subsequent Hospital Care codes 99231-99233 and Subsequent Nursing Facility Care codes 99307-99310.
-A confirmatory consultation requested by the patient and/or family is not reported with consultation codes but should instead be reported using the appropriate office visit codes (99202-99215).
-A confirmatory consultation requested by the attending physician, the employer, an attorney, or other appropriate source should be reported using the consultation code for the appropriate site of service (Office/Other Outpatient Consultations 99242-99245 or Initial Inpatient Consultations 99252-99255).
-The general rules and requirements of a consultation are defined by the CPT book as follows:
+Consultations in the CPT book fall under two subcategories: Office or Other Outpatient Consultations and Initial Inpatient Consultations or Observation Consultations.
+Follow-up visits by the consultant in an office or other outpatient facility are reported with established patient office codes 99212-99215 or home or residence codes 99347-99350.
+For follow-up consultation services during the same admission as the initial consultation, see Subsequent Hospital Inpatient or Observation.
+For Follow-up Inpatient Consultations, see-Subsequent Hospital Care codes 99231-99233 and Subsequent Nursing Facility Care codes 99307-99310.
+A confirmatory consultation requested by the patient and/or family is not reported with consultation codes but should instead be reported using the appropriate office visit codes (99202-99215)E/M code for the site of service (office, home or residence, hospital inpatient or observation).
+A confirmatory consultation requested by the attending physician, the employer, an attorney, or other appropriate source should be reported using the consultation code for

-- A consultation is "a type of evaluation and management service provided at the request of another physician or appropriate source to either recommend care for a specific condition or problem or to determine whether to accept responsibility for ongoing management of the patient's entire care or for the care of a specific condition or problem." - · Most requests for consultation come from an attending physician or other appropriate source, and the necessity for this service must be documented in the patient's record.
+- source should be reported using the consultation code for the appropriate site of service (Office/Other Outpatient Consultations 99242-99245 or Initial Inpatient Consultations 99252-99255).
+The general rules and requirements of a consultation are defined by the CPT book as follows: - A consultation is "a type of evaluation and management service provided at the request of another physician or appropriate source to either recommend care for a specific condition or problem or to determine whether to accept responsibility for ongoing management of the patient's entire care or for the physician, or other qualified healthcare professional, or appropriate source to recommend care for of a specific condition or problem." - Most requests for consultation come from an attending physician or other appropriate source, and the necessity for this service must be documented in the patient's record.
 Include the name of the requesting physician on the claim form or electronic billing.
-Confirmatory consultations may be requested by the patient and/or family or may result from a second (or third) opinion.
+Confirmatory consultations may berequested by the patient and/or family or ma from a second (or third) opinion.
 A confirmatory consultation requested by the patient and/or family is not reported with consultation codes but should instead be reported using the appropriate office visit codes (99202-99215).
-A confirmatory consultation requested by the attending physician, the employer, an attorney, or other appropriate source should be reported using the consultation code for the appropriate site of service (Office/Other Outpatient Consultations 99242-99245 or Initial Inpatient Consultations 99252-99255). - The consultant may initiate diagnostic and/ or therapeutic services, such as writing orders or prescriptions and initiating treatment plans. - The opinion rendered and services ordered or performed must be documented in the patient's medical record and a report of this information communicated to the requesting entity.
+A confirmatory consultationrequested by the attending physician, the employer, an attorney, or other appropriate source should reported using the consultation code for the appropriate site of service (Office/Other Outpatient

+Consultations 99242-99245 or Initial Inpatient-Consultations 99252-99255).

+- The consultant may initiate diagnostic and/ or therapeutic services, such as writing orders or prescriptions and initiating treatment plans. - The opinion rendered and services ordered or performed must be documented in the patient's medical record and a report of this information communicated to the requesting entity.